kevin-montrose/Jil/README.md

 ## Configuration

-Jil's `JSON.Serialize` method takes an optional `Options` object which controls:
+Jil's `JSON.Serialize` method takes an optional `Options` parameter which controls:

   - The format of serialized DateTimes, one of
     * NewtonsoftStyleMillisecondsSinceUnixEpoch, a string, ie. "\/Date(##...##)\/"
-	* MillisecondsSinceUnixEpoch, a number, which can be passed directly to JavaScript's Date() constructor
+	* MillisecondsSinceUnixEpoch, a number, which can be passed directly to [JavaScript's Date() constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)
 	* SecondsSinceUnixEpoch, a number, commonly refered to as [unix time](http://en.wikipedia.org/wiki/Unix_time)
 	* ISO8601, a string, ie. "2011-07-14T19:43:37Z"
   - Whether or not to exclude null values when serializing dictionaries, and object members